 In this example, OnShape is used to rename the parts and faces.
 However, any CAD software can be used for renaming.
 The figure below shows the tagged faces and parts in OnShape.

-After CAD import to the SimScale platform, SimScale checks the CAD file and creates topological entity sets for the tagged parts and faces.
-The created topological entity sets can be seen below.
+After CAD import to the SimScale platform, SimScale checks the CAD file and creates saved selections for the tagged parts and faces.
+The created saved selections can be seen below.

 Setting up the Simulation Template